build-on-aws/building-reactjs-gen-ai-apps-with-amazon-bedrock-javascript-sdk/README.md

 To solve this, we created an application that integrates the power of generative AI with a call to the [Amazon Bedrock API](https://docs.aws.amazon.com/bedrock/latest/APIReference/welcome.html) from a web application such [SPA](https://developer.mozilla.org/en-US/docs/Glossary/SPA) built with JavaScript and react framework.
 With no middleware, lowering the barrier for incorporating AI generation through minimal code integration.

-Throughout this tutorial, you'll learn how to utilize [Amazon Cognito](https://aws.amazon.com/pm/cognito/) credentials and IAM Roles to securely access the [Amazon Bedrock](https://aws.amazon.com/bedrock/) API within your ReactJS application with the [CloudScape](https://cloudscape.design/) design system.
+Throughout this tutorial, you'll learn how to utilize [Amazon Cognito](https://aws.amazon.com/pm/cognito/) credentials and IAM Roles to securely access the [Amazon Bedrock](https://aws.amazon.com/bedrock/) API within your ReactJS application built with the [CloudScape](https://cloudscape.design/) design system.
 We'll guide you through the process of deploying all the necessary resources and hosting the app using [AWS Amplify](https://aws.amazon.com/amplify/), streamlining the setup and deployment process.

 To enhance the flexibility and customization of the foundation model (FM), we'll demonstrate how to assign different roles using [System Prompt](https://docs.anthropic.com/claude/docs/system-prompts).
 By creating an [Amazon DynamoDB](https://aws.amazon.com/es/dynamodb/) table, you can store and retrieve various roles, enabling you to manage and access distinct System Prompts associated with each role you wish to assign to the FM.
 This centralized repository approach allows for dynamic role assignment and tailored AI responses based on the selected role.